Monrava/gcp-ctf-workshop-public/extras/kubectl_instructions.md

 # Using kubectl for challenge 1

-1. Create a config file:
+1. Create a config file and add the cluster IP and your token:

 #####
     apiVersion: v1